ibm-cloud-docs/discovery-data/manage-collections.md

 ## Changing how a data source is processed
 {: #collection-change-processing}

 You can change settings that were applied to a collection when it was created.
 You might want to change the schedule at which an external data source is crawled, for example.
-Or you might want to apply or remove a process, such as optical character recognition (OCR), after using the collection for a while.

 To change how a data source is processed, complete the following steps: